-Any person can report Prohibited Conduct at any time (including during non-business hours), either verbally or in writing, in person, by mail, by telephone, email, or by any other means as follows:
+Any person can report Prohibited Conduct at any time (including during nonbusiness hours), either verbally or in writing, in person, by mail, by telephone, email, or by any other means as follows:

+i.
 Report to the Title IX Coordinator.
-As of the effective date of the Unlawful Discrimination, Harassment, Sexual Misconduct and Title IX Policy and Procedures, the University's Title IX Coordinator is Ms. Carlita Romero-Begley, PHR, SHRM-CP, Vice President of Human Resources and Title IX Coordinator, and may be contacted by phone at 559-282-8747 (direct line), via email at cromerobegley@chsu.edu or in person at Room 310B, 65 N. Clovis Avenue, Clovis, CA 93612.
+As of the effective date of the the University's Title IX Coordinator is Ms. Carlita Romero-Begley, PHR, SHRM- CP, Vice President of Human Resources and Title IX Coordinator, and may be contacted by phone at 559-282-8747 (direct line), via email at cromerobegley@chsu.edu or in person at 120 N. Clovis Avenue, Clovis, CA 93612.